 Notes

-- The packaged sticks are sometimes fairly wide, so it's best to cut them thinner to better resemble the shape of French fries.
+- The packaged jicama sticks are sometimes fairly wide, so it's best to cut them thinner to better resemble the shape of French fries.

-- You can use melted butter instead of olive oil.Â
+- You can use melted butter as an alternative to olive oil.

-- I usually serve jicama fries with unsweetened ketchup.
+- I usually serve these fries with unsweetened ketchup.
 My Dutch dad likes to dip them in mayonnaise.
-They are also excellent with guacamole or salsa.Â
+They are also delicious with guacamole or salsa.

 Nutrition per Serving